 That doesn’t mean it will be perfect every day, and nor should it be!
 It’s good to have cheat days when you enjoy your favorite foods.
 If you deny yourself this, then your path is likely not sustainable.
 We’re all human, and we need a mental break sometimes, in order to stay strong.

-But fitness and nutrition is often complicated by the “fitness gurus” out there today.
-It’s the reason 70%+ of adults are overweight are obese.
-It becomes so complicated and overwhelming, who wants to mess with it!
+But fitness and nutrition are often complicated by the “fitness gurus” out there today.
+It’s the reason 70%+ of adults are overweight or obese.
+It becomes so complicated and overwhelming, who wants to deal with it!

 Resistance Training and Cardio Workouts

 You only need to do resistance training two days a week to build a lean, muscular physique.
 Now if you’re looking to become a bodybuilder with huge mass, then yes, it requires more.
-But if your aim is to get lean and build an attractive, lean muscle physique, then two resistance training days each week is all you need.
+But if your aim is to get lean and build an attractive, lean, and toned physique, then two resistance training days each week is all you need.